 Genotyping was conducted by Varionostic GmbH (Ulm, Germany) using standard procedures.
 The gDNA was isolated with the ReliaPrep Blood gDNA Miniprep System (Promega, Madioson, WI, USA) according to the manufacturer’s protocol for peripheral blood collected in EDTA coated tubes.
 PCR was performed in 10µl reactions with the OneTaq DNA polymerase (New England Biolabs, Ipswich, MA, USA) according to the manufacturer’s protocol in a peqSTAR thermocycler (peqLab, Erlangen, Germany) in 3 steps: (1) denaturation at 94° C for 30 seconds, (2) 32 cycles repeating denaturation at 94° C for 20 seconds, annealing at 60° C for 30 seconds and extension at 68° C for 1 minute, (3) final extension at 68° for 5 minutes.
 The PCR-product was digested with the fast digest Hpa II (Thermo Fisher Scientific, Darmstadt, Germany) according to the manufacturer’s protocol and analyzed via gel electrophoresis (2% agarose-gel in TAE, visualized in gel red).
 Primer names and sequences [S6] are depicted in Table S1.
 While considering LG as being functionally similar to the S allele [S7], genotypes were classified as follows: LL (LALA), LS (LASA, LALG), SS (SASA, LGLG, SALG).
 Because of the relatively small sample size, we used only the biallelic classification of the 5-HTTLPR/rs25531 mini haplotype for statistical models.

-Quantitative Real-Time PCR
+Quantitative Real-Time Reverse Transcriptase PCR

 For SLC6A4 mRNA expression analyses, PAXgene blood RNA Tubes (PreAnalytiX) were sent to Varionostic GmbH, where the quantitative real-time PCR was conducted.
 ACTB (beta-actin) and GAPDH (Glyceraldehyde-3-phosphate dehydrogenase) were used as reference genes.
-To quantify gene expression of SlC6A4 and of reference genes, RNA was isolated with the GeneJET Stabilized and Fresh Whole Blood RNA Kit (Thermo Fisher Scientific, Darmstadt, Germany) according to the manufacturer’s protocol for PAXgene blood RNA tubes (PreAnalytiX, Qiagen, Hilden, Germany).
+To quantify gene expression of SLC6A4 and of reference genes, RNA was isolated with the GeneJET Stabilized and Fresh Whole Blood RNA Kit (Thermo Fisher Scientific, Darmstadt, Germany) according to the manufacturer’s protocol for PAXgene blood RNA tubes (PreAnalytiX, Qiagen, Hilden, Germany).
 An additional DNase I step according to the manufacturer’s protocol was performed with the DNase I (Thermo Fisher Scientific, Darmstadt, Germany).
 RNA was reverse transcribed to cDNA with the High Capacity RNA-to-cDNA Kit (Thermo Fisher Scientific, Darmstadt, Germany) for 60 minutes at 37° C. PCR was conducted in 2 steps: (1) denaturation at 95° C for 2 minutes, (2) 45 cycles repeating denaturation at 95° C for 5 seconds, annealing at 60° C for 10 seconds and extension at 72° C for 20 seconds.
 Expression of SLC6A4, GAPDH and ACTB was measured on the Rotorgene Q (Qiagen, Hilden, Germany) with the SensiFAST SYBR No-ROX Kit from Bioline (Luckenwald, Germany).
 Table S2 contains the names and sequences of the primers [S8] used for expression analyses of SLC6A4, GAPDH and ACTB.
 An initial quality control of CT values identified GAPDH as almost zero expressed in most of the samples (CT values: mean = 29.3, SD = 8.29), indicating an absence of GAPDH mRNA; this could be a result of spurious amplification [S9].
 As a consequence, GAPDH was excluded from subsequent analyses.
 Relative quantification of SLC6A4 expression was calculated using the 2-ΔΔCT – Method [S10] (ΔΔCT = (CT, SLC6A4 – CT, ACTB) post-intervention – (CT, SLC6A4 – CT, ACTB) pre-intervention).{Schmittgen, 2008 #45} Fold change values < -1 represent a decrease in SLC6A4 expression on the same scale as increases in SLC6A4 expression with values > 1.
 In summary, these values are a measure of the intra-individual change in SLC6A4 expression from pre- to post-intervention, normalized to ACTB and relative to SLC6A4 expression at pre-intervention.

 Methylation analyses